 Although inflation is bad for savers, it can actually benefit borrowers.

 In addition, for people who own assets that are priced in a particular currency, like property, high inflation might be a good thing.
 It increases the price of their assets, which they can then sell at a higher rate.

-People with a fixed-rate mortgage will effectively have their debt reduced during periods where inflation rises unexpectedly.
+People with a fixed-rate mortgage will effectively have their debt reduced during periods when inflation rises unexpectedly.

 Price increases can also act as a release valve for the economy, allowing it to continually respond to changing market conditions better than in periods of price stability.
 With rising inflation, the potential growth stimulated will naturally be directed to areas which need it the most, while workers' salaries can be harmonised according to demand in the job market.

 How to fight inflation

-While there are many approaches, the aim is to ensure any money you have is earning a return that's greater than the rate of inflation.
+To counteract the effects of inflation you'll need to ensure your money is earning a return that's greater than the current rate of inflation.

-Savers with any significant amount tucked away will often look to a Stocks & Shares ISA as a possible way to increase their returns over the long-term 🌱
+Savers with any significant amount tucked away will often look to a Stocks & Shares ISA as a possible way to increase their returns.

 Capital at risk if you invest.